-Best Cities in Germany for Expats
+Best cities in Germany for expats

 A city-by-city guide to help you decide where to live, study, or work in Germany.
 Each profile covers cost of living, top universities, job market, and quality of life.

-Last updated: March 2026
+Last updated: May 2026

 Munich (Munchen)